wavefrontHQ/docs/pages/doc/opentelemetry_logs.md

 summary: Learn how to enable logs for your OpenTelemetry data.
 ---

 Follow these steps to enable logs for your OpenTelemetry data.
-Once the logs are saved, you can see them in the directory you saved.
+Once the logs are saved, you can see them in the directory you specified for `log-path` on your `log4j2.xml` file.

 1. Open the [`<wavefront_config_path>`](#paths)`/log4j2.xml` file.
 2. Add the configurations to enable and manage logs under `<Appenders>`.<br/>